 - 1. Unify the area with consistent streetscape standards, including five-foot sidewalks. - 2.
-Create connections to the rest of the community. - 3.
-Through ordinance revisions, incorporate more town center characteristics as the area grows, especially on the east side, where the high school, the library, and professional/ medical services already exist.
+Create connections to the rest of the community. - Through ordinance revisions, incorporate more town center characteristics as the area grows, especially on the east side, where the high school, the library, and professional/ medical services already exist. - 4.
+Emphasize anticipated uses, including major commercial and light manufacturing, and include larger trucks in street design.

-- 4. Emphasize anticipated uses, including major commercial and light manufacturing, and include larger trucks in street design. - 5.
-Promote rooftop solar on larger buildings and in protected zones near the airport. - 6.
-Consider additional storage businesses, but control their location to assure they do not consume prominent corners.
+- 5. Promote rooftop and near the airport. - Consider additional storage businesses, but control their location to assure they do not consume prominent corners and critical frontages.